oplytic/OplyticSDK/README.md

 ​Follow the instructions in the above "Installation" section to add the podfile to your Xcode project.
 ​
 ​Click on your project target and under the General tab click on the “+” button in the ​Embedded Binaries section.
-Choose OplyticSDKRepo.framework, which will also add an entry to the LinkedFramework and Libraries section.
+Choose OplyticSDK.framework, which will also add an entry to the LinkedFramework and Libraries section.
 ​
 ​### Use the Oplytic Library
 ​